Push To Name Muslim Brotherhood A Terrorist Group Worries U.S. Offshoots

 Muslim American leaders, in fact, say that the Muslim Brotherhood is no longer active in the United States, and that the civic groups established with Muslim Brotherhood support are now independent of it.
 Largely as a result of the controversy surrounding the Muslim Brotherhood, its history has become a somewhat taboo subject in the Muslim community.

-Abdul-Malik, who now serves as an imam at the Dar Al Hijrah mosque in northern Virginia, says he has found long-time members of the mosque are reluctant to talk about their early days as immigrants in the United States.
+Abdul-Malik, who now serves as an imam at the Dar Al-Hijrah mosque in Northern Virginia, says he has found longtime members of the mosque are reluctant to talk about their early days as immigrants in the United States.

 "If you ask them today, 'Are most of the organizations that were established by you guys rooted in the ideologies of your student movements back home — mostly, not at all, or I don't want to answer that question?' — most of them say, 'I don't want to answer that question,' " he says.